rrxs/my-moovies-api/README.md

 This project is a personal movie tracker API built using dotnet C#.
 The API uses a N-Layer architecture, MongoDB as the database and Swagger for API documentation and testing.

-The application use the [The Movie Database API (TMDB)](https://developer.themoviedb.org/docs/getting-started) to fetch the movies.
+The application use the [The Movie Database API (TMDB)](https://developer.themoviedb.org/docs/getting-started) to fetch movies.

 ## Architecture